 Behind the Scenes

 When I first arrive on a shoot, I don’t shoot much.
-Instead, I take a mental inventory of what’s going on, who my subjects are, what the lighting conditions are, and try to build a human connection first.
+Instead, I take a mental inventory of what’s going on, who my subjects are, and the lighting conditions, and try to build a human connection first.
 Once people are comfortable, I will begin taking images.
-I’ve never been one of those photographers who shoot thousands of images in a small amount of time.
+I’ve never been one of those photographers who shoot thousands of pictures in a small amount of time.
 Instead, I seek to capture quality vs. quantity.
 My practice strives to be thoughtful and with intention.

 Often, I find myself posting up, composing an image, and waiting for the action to fall into the frame.
 I sometimes feel like a hunter, setting traps for my subjects to fall into.
 I’m also a fan of shooting in high burst frame rates to capture the exact frame that best tells that story, and I frequently change the lens to give me different perspectives.

-When editing, I’m cognizant of not over-processing the images and simply tweaking exposure and saturation levels and cropping the image.
-On a few occasions, depending on the nature of the shoot, I’ll add a slight color grade to enhance the colors captured by the camera but never altered to remove the colors out of context completely.
+When editing, I’m aware of not over-processing the images and simply tweaking exposure and saturation levels and cropping the image.
+On a few occasions, depending on the nature of the shoot, I’ll add a slight color grade to enhance the colors captured by the camera but never altered to remove the colors out of context altogether.